Post Award Fiscal Management

-Remember that the PAR must be submitted before you:
+Remember that the PMR must be submitted before you:

 - incur any expenses that were not specified in the original award

-Sometimes the Office of Contracts and Grants can approve the change, but often the request must be approved by the sponsor.
+Sometimes the Office of Contracts and Grants (C&G) or Sponsored Programs & Regulatory Compliance (SPARCS) can approve the change, but often the request must be approved by the sponsor.
 When the request goes to the sponsor for approval, the response time can be lengthy.
-So be sure to submit the request through the PAR system with as much lead time as possible, submitting the PAR several weeks in advance whenever possible.
+So be sure to submit the request through the PMR system with as much lead time as possible, submitting the PMR several weeks in advance whenever possible.

-If you are doing a PAR to request a Rebudget, click the screen excerpt below to access and bookmark a listing of account codes that you will need when entering rebudgets.
+If you are doing a PMR to request a Budget Modification, click the link below to access and bookmark a listing of account codes that you will need when entering requests.

 Disallowance of Charges